Bank account switching: Your complete guide

 Key takeaways

-There usually aren’t many benefits to staying loyal to one bank, and by switching current accounts, there could be many benefits to take advantage of.
-These include:
+When it comes to current accounts, banks and building societies rarely reward loyalty.
+By switching current accounts, there could be many benefits to take advantage of.

 What to consider before switching